Kamloops - 600 Kingston Avenue

 • Has it been considered to have this location be a sober housing unit for the homeless who don't have addiction challenges?
 This would create a better housing situation for the residents who may have families or who are sober and need an environment away from drug/alcohol temptations to stay sober while getting back on their feet.
 This would also ease many of the neighborhood concerns from vulnerable people such as families with young kids, elderly, and people's with disabilities who regularly use the Rivers Trail and parks.

-Michele asked over 2 years ago
+Michele asked about 3 years ago

 Thank you for your inquiry and sharing your ideas with us, Michele, it is highly appreciated.
 Kamloops is in the midst of three crises: a housing crisis, an opioid crisis, and a pandemic.
 This has put significant pressure on everyone, especially those who can’t afford a home and may be experiencing other challenges.
 People are sleeping outside with nowhere else to go.
 This is unacceptable and is resulting in an immediate need to take action about bring people indoors.